-- Warnings (verbal and/or written) - Community Service or Special Assignment - Educational Assignment - · Monetary Fines - Parental Notification in the case of alcohol and/or controlled substance abuse will be as follows: - Notification will be sent following the 1st violation of the SUA Campus Illegal Drug policy - Notification will be sent for those students under the age of 21 for a 2nd violation of the SUA Campus Alcohol policy and SUA Campus Marijuana Policy - · Exclusion from specific campus privileges - Probation - Suspension: A Dean of Students may suspend a student from the University for an interim period pending disciplinary or criminal proceedings, or medical evaluation.
-The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the University poses a substantial and immediate threat to others, or to the stability and continuance of normal University functions. - Expulsion: The University reserves the rights to disqualify, discontinue, exclude, or involuntarily withdraw any student from the University at the discretion of a Dean of Students, or a Dean's designee, as deemed necessary based on the violation.
+- Warnings (verbal and/or written) - Community Service or Special Assignment - Educational Assignment - Monetary Fines - Parental Notification in the case of alcohol and/or controlled substance abuse will be as follows: - o Notification will be sent for those students under the age of 21 for a 2nd violation of the SUA Campus Alcohol policy - o Notification will be sent for those students under the age of 21 for a 2nd violation of the SUA Campus Marijuana Policy - o Notification will be sent following the 1st violation of the SUA Campus Illegal Drug policy (excluding marijuana) - Exclusion from specific campus privileges - Probation - Suspension: The Dean of Students or the Dean's designee may suspend a student from the University for an interim period pending disciplinary and/or criminal proceedings, or medical evaluation.
+The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the University poses a substantial and/or immediate threat to others, or to the stability and continuance of normal University functions. - Expulsion: The University reserves the rights to disqualify, discontinue, exclude, or involuntarily withdraw any student from the University at the discretion of the Dean of Students as deemed necessary based on the violation.

-Other restrictions may be imposed at the . discretion of the Assistant Director of

-Student Conduct & Resolution or a Dean of Students.
+Other restrictions may be imposed at the discretion of the Assistant Director of Student Conduct & Resolution or the Director of Student Services.